 First, create your personal signature in Word.
-Open this example file by clicking here and make it your own.
+Download the example file here and make it your own.

 Have you finished?
 Copy the signature from Word (select all the text in Word and use your right mouse button and click Copy).

 - Paste the signature in the field below (right click the mouse somewhere in this field and select “Paste”.